boeboe/gcp-tid-multicluster-demo/README.md

-# TIB (Tetrate Istio Distribution) demo on GCP with KOPS
+# TID multi-cluster demo on GCP with KOPS

 ## Setup